Skip to main content

 Taught Courses

-Our taught postgraduates are an integral part of our research community and many stays with us for PhD research.
-Our graduate diploma is designed for those who already have a degree and wish to pursue an interest in philosophy.
+Our taught postgraduates are an integral part of our research community and many stay with us for PhD research.

 Woman browsing philosophy books on library shelves